 There were people living on Crete by the time the Minoans established their civilization.
 For example, around 7000 BC, early inhabitants established small fishing villages by the water.
 However, the Minoans had a more complex system of architecture.

 Their palaces were located in their major settlements, such as those at Knossos and Malia.
 This is where the population appeared to be centralized and they also could have played a political and administrative role.
 One unique feature of their civilization was their palaces, called anaktora.
 The most famous of these have been found at Knossos, Malia, Phaistos, and Zakros.
 They were all constructed in a similar manner.

 These unique buildings served multiple purposes.
 These include storage for crops, wine, and olive oil, administrative uses, and for living.
 They were large structures that usually had several stories and a large courtyard.
 These buildings give us a glimpse as to how the society was structured as well as what they produced.

-Decline of the Minoan Civilization
+How the Minoan Civilization Declined

 Very little is known about how the Minoan Civilization declined; Evidence at dig sites suggests that the civilization fell due to a large scale catastrophe.
 However, what caused this event is the subject of much controversy.
 Common theories include a fire, an earthquake, a volcanic eruption, and even a tsunami.